-This five-day training links learning with hands-on repair for an interactive participant experience that focuses on theft, contamination, flood and collision-related damage.
+This three-day training links learning with hands-on repair for an interactive participant experience that focuses on theft, contamination, flood and collision-related damage.
 Wear-related issues or damage from an accident is easily determined if the estimator understands the basics of vehicle repair.
 This training gives appraisers and estimators the knowledge to accurately determine the cause of damage.

 You Will Learn About and Understand:

 Hybrid vehicle design, Electrical/Electronic overview

 Insurance appraisers and shop estimators with some field experience will find this information necessary to accurately identify vehicle damage resulting from collision or other mishap.